ajsimas/the-pragmatic-firewall-engineer/Core.md

 ## Rule ordering strategy

-The order of firewall rules directly affects both security and performance.
+The order in which firewall rules are evaluated directly affects both security and performance.
 This guide is written for firewalls that evaluate rules in top-down order.

 ### General guidelines